A Research-Focused Degree to Understand Humans and Environments

 To see how your credits will transfer, use our Transfer Equivalency tool.

-- Scholarly and structured civic engagement for real-world problems
+- Experience scholarly and structured civic engagement for real-world problems

 - Apply cross-cultural perspectives rooted in inquiry-based knowledge